 - More than 41,000 root canals are performed each day

-- 45% of people have heard of a root canal specialist
+- 45% of people have considered root canal treatment

-- Nearly half of people surveyed would prefer root canal treatment by a specialist
+- Nearly half of the people surveyed would prefer root canal treatment by a dentist

 - Most people have strong, negative feelings about losing their teeth